-The integrated field sampling schedule in Appendix C details the sampling activities (including cores, vapor, liquid grab samples, and augers) and sampling equipment needs for

-FY 1994.
-The schedule was prepared prior to TWRS decisions on safety screening, and farm by farm sampling.
-The schedule will be revised by February 1994 to reflect these changes.
+The integrated field sampling schedule in Appendix C details the sampling activities (including cores, vapor, liquid grab samples, and augers) and sampling equipment needs for FY 1994.
+The schedule was prepared subject to TWRS decisions on safety screening, and farm by farm sampling.
+The schedule may be revised by February 1994 if changes are required.
 Schedules of integrated sampling for FY 1995 to FY 1996 will be issued by June 30, 1994 (see Section 3.1 for details).